 Any suggestions?
-Yes, I know I used to write a beauty blog, but that was years ago and indeed, I am still using the dregs of products I was given free 5 years ago.
+Yes, I know I used to write a beauty blog, but that was years ago and indeed, I am still using the dregs of products I was given free back then, 5 years ago.
 What can I use that (i) does not cost €1000, (ii) will not give me spots (iii) has some chance of de-Ramses-ing me?

 3. Sabotaged by own child